retgits/trello-lambda/README.md

 | help   | Displays the help for each target (this message). |
 | local  | Run SAM to test the Lambda function using Docker  |
 | test   | Run all unit tests and print coverage             |

+## Contributing

+[Pull requests](https://github.com/retgits/trello-lambda/pulls) are welcome.
+For major changes, please open [an issue](https://github.com/retgits/trello-lambda/issues) first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

+## License

+See the [LICENSE](./LICENSE) file in the repository